 Plus, these natural compounds have been around for thousands of years while the drugs that are being prescribed for arthritis are totally synthetic and have never before been on this planet before some scientist concocted them.
 I think I would prefer Mother Nature over what was fabricated in the laboratory and comes with serious side effects.
 Certainly, there are occasions when drugs are necessary, and I am not against their use but when you can choose a natural alternative that has as good a result as the drugs that are prescribed, I would always choose the natural solution.

-Then add to this trio of Indian herbs, Devil’s Claw (Harpagophytum procumbens) from South Africa, which has powerful anti-inflammatory benefits for relieving arthritis.
+Completing this trio of herbs is Devil’s Claw (Harpagophytum procumbens, Harpagophytum zeyheri).
+This South African botanical has powerful anti-inflammatory benefits for relieving arthritis.

 Devil’s Claw has been used for centuries by the native people of South Africa, treating pain with the dried roots of the plant.
 Holistic physicians including Dr. Andrew Weil and Dr. Tieraona Low Dog, M.D., have recognized the plant’s ability to relieve the pain and stiffness of osteoarthritis.